mnichols/temporal-edge/README.md

 buf generate

 # now generate the descriptor to be used by envoy
+# here it is in JSON
 buf build --as-file-descriptor-set \
   --config buf.yaml \
   --output tmprl/generated/tmprl/set.json

+# and here it is in yaml
+buf build --as-file-descriptor-set \
+  --config buf.yaml \
+  --output tmprl/generated/tmprl/set.yaml

 ```

 ### Verify 1